Skip to content

 ndcli sync apply --ou production --force

-You can combine --device and --ou to narrow the scope:
+You can combine --device, --ou, and --template to narrow the scope (filters compose via AND):

 Terminal window